 Since then, Marc’s retired from the force, but he’s hardly the retiring type.
 He’s now in the midst of walking 900 miles from Chicago to New York in a fundraiser dubbed Road to Remember.
-(That’s him, above, during his law-enforcement career and below in Chicago, on the first day of his walk last week.)

 The mission is to raise funds for children of police officers, firefighters and military personnel who perished in the aftermath of the Sept.
 11, 2001 terrorist attacks.